 Climate resilience refers to the ability to anticipate, prepare for and respond to hazardous events, trends or disturbances related to climate.
-Improving climate resilience involves assessing how climate change will create new, or alter current, climate-related risks and taking steps to better adapt to the environment created by these risks.
+Improving climate resilience involves assessing how climate change will create new, or alter current, climate-related risks and taking steps to better adapt to the environment created by these risks.1

 - Transition Risks risks or opportunities associated with the transition to a low-carbon economy.
-We acknowledge that Australia and nearly 200 other nations have agreed to the objective of limiting global warming to below two degrees (by signing the Paris Agreement).
-While changes associated with the transition to a low-carbon economy present risks across most industries, they also create substantial opportunities for organisations focused on climate change mitigation and adaptation solutions.
-Our [ESG Review] provides more information on how we manage the risk created and also leverage any opportunities presented through energy efficiency and renewable energy. - Physical Risks risks or opportunities associated with physical impacts from changes to climatic conditions, including extreme events.
+We acknowledge that Australia and nearly 200 other nations have agreed to the objective of limiting global warming to below two degrees (by signing the Paris Agreement).2 While changes associated with the transition to a low-carbon economy present risks across most industries, they also create substantial opportunities for organisations focused on climate change mitigation and adaptation solutions.
+Our Annual Report provides more information on how we manage the risks created and also leverage any opportunities presented through energy efficiency and renewable energy. - Physical Risks risks or opportunities associated with physical impacts from changes to climatic conditions, including extreme events.
 We are already experiencing the physical impacts of climate change in the form of gradual changes to climate conditions and an increased frequency and severity of extreme weather events, including bushfires.
 Extreme weather and other climate-related events have the potential to damage our assets, disrupt operations and impact the health and wellbeing of our customers and communities.
-For the benefit of our stakeholders, and society more broadly, we are committed to creating climate-resilient assets including being built using technologies sympathetic to the environment surrounding them, allowing them to operate with minimal disruption, as well as building strong communities that are equipped to adapt to climate change risks and opportunities.
+For the benefit of our stakeholders, and society more broadly, we are committed to creating climate-resilient assets that operate with less disruption, as well as building strong communities that are better equipped to adapt to climate change risks and opportunities.

-At Stockland we recognise there are also climate-related social risks and opportunities.
+We also recognise there are also social risks and opportunities relating to climate change.
 We have developed a community resilience assessment methodology to help us better understand these risks and opportunities.
-Community and climate resilience assessments are completed in tandem at our assets and communities.